PalisadoesFoundation/talawa-api/INSTALLATION.md

 1. Under `Signing in to Google` section select `App Passwords`.
 1. Click on `Select app` section and choose `Other(Custom name)`, enter `talawa` as the custom name and press `Generate` button.
 1. Copy the 16 character generated app password to the variable named `MAIL_PASSWORD` in `.env` file.
-1. Copy you usual gmail address to the variable named `MAIL_USERNAME` in `.env` file.
+1. Copy your usual gmail address to the variable named `MAIL_USERNAME` in `.env` file.

 For more info refer to this [Google Answer](https://support.google.com/accounts/answer/185833).

 ## Configuring Google Firebase

-We use firebase for mobile app notifications.
-To configure the notification service create a new firebase project and follow these steps:
-3. Under `Signing in to Google` section select `App Passwords`.

-4. Click on `Select app` section and choose `Other(Custom name)`, enter `talawa` as the custom name and press `Generate` button.

-5. Copy the 16 character generated app password to the variable named `MAIL_PASSWORD` in `.env` file.

-6. Copy you usual gmail address to the variable named `MAIL_USERNAME` in `.env` file.

-For more info refer to [this](https://support.google.com/accounts/answer/185833).
+You need to have a `google` account to follow the following steps.

 <br/>